jaisharmz/tiny-anaflash/jai-sharma-code.md

-# Jai Sharma Code and Explanations - Anaflash Inc.
+# Jai Sharma Code and Explanations

 ## 19 January 2024
 The goal was to reproduce the tinyML benchmark for image classification.
 We can do this by either running the testing metrics on the pretrained model weights or training a new model ourselves and finding the metrics on that model.